-- Who is your customer?

-- Are they internal or external?
-Or both?

-- location, life stage of your customer, etc.)?

-- If so, what are the differences?
+- · Who is your customer? - Are they internal or external?
+Or both? - What are the demographic factors that may affect how your customer interacts with your products and services (age, gender, race/ethnicity, marital status, occupation, location, life stage of your customer, etc.)? - Is there a difference between your current customer base and your ideal customer base?
+If so, what are the differences?